illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

 In the second part of the document, include and H2 header: **Group-Critique** and write a critique of the each team member:

-* Explain each team-member's assigned role and what they were generally tasked to accomplish - using your project management board
+* Explain each team-member's assigned role and what they were generally tasked to accomplish - using your project management board and other artifacts
 * Explain which specific cards and tasks they were assigned and which they accomplished
   * If they were not able to accomplish their tasks give an explanation as to what happened
   * Make use of GitHub commits, the Project Management board or the Chat Channel to find supporting documents of your critique